MOHAMEDAAKIFASRAR/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+Clone the repository from github
 ### Step 2:
+Assign the function command in the program
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
+print the round(d,2)
 ### Step 5:
+End the program
 ### PROGRAM:

 ```